-- Professor of Law
+- Class of 1948 Professor of Scholarly Research in Law

-- Senior Fellow, Center for National Security Law
+- Senior Fellow, Miller Center

 Before joining Columbia in 2010, she served as the assistant legal adviser for political-military affairs in the U.S. State Department’s Office of the Legal Adviser, where she worked on issues related to the law of armed conflict, the use of force, conventional weapons, and the legal framework for the conflict with al-Qaida.
 She also provided advice on intelligence issues.
 In previous positions at the State Department, Deeks advised on international law enforcement, extradition and diplomatic property questions.
-In 2005, she served as the embassy legal adviser at the U.S. embassy in Baghdad, during Iraq’s constitutional negotiations.
+In 2005, she served as the embassy legal adviser at the U.S. Embassy in Baghdad, during Iraq’s constitutional negotiations.
 Deeks was a 2007-08 Council on Foreign Relations international affairs fellow and a visiting fellow in residence at the Center for Strategic and International Studies.